jessemyers/postgres-json/migration/README.md

 Your measurements will vary, but clearly, this is not enough latency to matter much.

-Let's do the same thing, but with some simulated load:
+Let's do the same thing, but with some simulated load happening while we apply the change:

  A. Install the `parallel` tool: